Onix322/Conqueror/README.md

-# Conqueror Framework & Build Tool
+# Conqueror Framework & Build Tool ⚔️🛠️

-Conqueror is a self-built Java ecosystem composed of:
+Conqueror is a self-developed Java ecosystem composed of:

-- a **modular web framework**, inspired by Spring but fully decoupled,
+- a **lightweight modular web framework**, inspired by Spring but fully decoupled,
-- a **custom build tool** designed to replace Maven for personal projects.
+- a **custom build tool**, designed as a minimal alternative to Maven.

-This project demonstrates a deep understanding of HTTP processing, DI, reflection, JSON/XML parsing, and Maven dependency resolution.
+This project was built to explore and understand the inner mechanisms of enterprise Java frameworks, including:
+- HTTP processing
+- Dependency Injection & Reflection
+- JSON/XML parsing
+- Dependency resolution from Maven Central
 ---

-### !!!
-This project has .md files with examples of how to use and build an app in its respective directories. !!!
+### ⚠️ This project includes .md files with examples showing how to use the framework and build an application.
+You can find them in the corresponding directories.
 ## 🛠 Quick Start

 #### 1. **Install Java**